MRes examination FAQs

 Subject: MRES Thesis: John Doe SN 44556677 (DEPT) Sup: Prof Jane Doe

-Examiners may request a printed copy of your thesis for examination.
+We request that the thesis is submitted in the above mentioned format.
+Generally, the only exceptions will be if examiners request a printed copy of your thesis for examination.
 If this is the case, your supervisor will inform you ahead of submission to prepare hard copies and how many.
 Remember that spiral binding is not permitted.

 My supervisor informed me that one of the examiners wants a hard copy of the thesis?
 Where do I lodge this?

 Where this is the case, you must lodge all components of your thesis, plus accompanying forms at your Faculty HDR office either in person or by other means such as mail or courier.
 You must arrange for this to arrive by the 5pm deadline on your EWS date.
 Late penalties apply.

 What if I need an extension to EWS date?